 First, Why the Village Called “Jiufen”?

-From the local tour guide, I’ve learned that the name of “Jiufen” originated from the way this little city was formed.
-Jiufen history started from 9 households lived in this area for such a long time ago.
+From the local tour guide, I’ve learned that the name “Jiufen” originated from the way this little city was formed.
+Jiufen’s history started from 9 households living in this area for such a long time ago.
 After that, when Taiwanese people were informed that there was gold under this land, people scrambled to come to the land in order to dig gold.
 From there, they settled down.
 And the area became popular till nowadays via the unique and antique old infrastructures have taken through many years.

 How to Go to Jiufen Old Street from Taipei?

 Jiufen Old Street is located in the North of Taiwan, about 50 mins driving from Taipei.
 Except for this, there is no way for you to go directly to Jiufen.
-Or you can take the metro going to Songshan Station from Taipei Main Station, then take the bus no. 1062 to travel to Jiufen.
+Or you can take the metro going to Songshan Station from Taipei Main Station, then take bus no. 1062 to travel to Jiufen.
 This will cost you about NT$100 and 1h15′ to go.

 Some people will tell you to take the metro to Riufang.
 Then, catching a bus from the station to the old street.
 Anyway, you can use Google Maps to find the best direction from your location to Jiufen.